Destroyer-official/Destroyer_P2P/README.md

    - Added detailed diagnostics for memory protection operations
    - Enhanced anonymous mode operation for privacy and security

-These improvements strengthen the already military-grade security of the platform without compromising any functionality.
+These improvements strengthen the already maximum security of the platform without compromising any functionality.
 The comprehensive test suite has been updated to verify all fixes and prevent regression.
 See the [Security Advisories](#-security-advisories-) section for details.

 ## ⚔️ CORE CAPABILITIES ⚔️